Why is Having a Rural Broadband Provider Essential for Modern Farm Businesses?

 That’s created a 20-year legacy of under-investment, with countless communities left out on a digital limb.

-Our roll-out timetable is ambitious so if you hear from one of our wayleave officers that we’re coming your way we’ll work with you to make the process as quick and simple as possible, and of course there is a return for you.
+Our roll-out timetable is ambitious, so if you hear from one of our wayleave officers that we’re coming your way, we’ll work with you to make the process as quick and simple as possible, and of course, there is a return for you.

 At Wildanet we’re committed to helping rural communities across Cornwall bridge the digital divide, and we know that rural broadband is essential to modern agriculture.
 By enabling technological innovations we can help Cornish farms become more efficient, increase environmental sustainability and meet the challenges and opportunities that lay ahead.